-ROME (ChurchMilitant.com) - Archbishop Carlo Maria Viganò is praising the Austrian man who threw Pachamama idols into the Tiber River as a "hero."
+ROME (ChurchMilitant.com) - Archbishop Carlo Maria Viganò is praising as a "hero" the Austrian man who threw Pachamama idols into the Tiber River.

 Alexander Tschugguel revealed his identity Monday as the man in an Oct.
 21 video who took several Pachamama figures from the church of Santa Maria del Traspontina, steps away from St. Peter's Basilica in Rome, and flung them off the Ponte Sant'Angelo into the Tiber River, one week before the close of the Amazon Synod.